dmx-systems/dmx-documentation/docs/devel.rst

 * Topics and associations have no properties.
 We see the meaning of an object not as a set of properties but as the relationships the object is involved in.
 * In DMX there are just values. *Simple values* (text, number, boolean, html) and *composite values* (a hierarchy).
 Values are typed.
 A type is identified by its URI.
 * The URI is mappable to public vocabularies like Dublin Core or schema.org.
-* Everything that exists in reality only once exists in DMX only once as well, e.g. a city, a person, or a postal address.
+* Uniqueness: everything that exists in reality only once exists in DMX only once as well, e.g. a city, a person, or a postal address.
 E.g. the city "Berlin" exists exactly once and is shared between all postal addresses within Berlin.
 * Multi user support: every DMX object is assigned to a *Workspace* which imposes an access level: *private*, *confidential*, *collaborative*, *public*, and *common*.
 Access control is enforced by the DMX Core on a per-request basis, by inspecting the request's ``Authorization`` header.

 .. figure:: _static/dmx-person-example.svg